-This assessment is graded as distinction, pass or fail by the employer technical expert who will determine successful completion of the practical tasks and assign a preliminary mark.
+This assessment is graded as distinction, pass or fail by the independent industry technical expert, after discussion with the employer technical expert and will assign a preliminary mark.
+In the case of disagreement, the independent industry technical expert has the casting vote.

-The employer technical expert must use EUIAS's approved documentation to record the outcomes and submit them to the Service Delivery team within 3 working days.
+The independent industry technical expert must use EUIAS's approved documentation to record the outcomes and submit the documents to the Service Delivery team within 3 working days.